kmu/graph-id-core/README.md

 poetry run pytest
 ```

-If you changed C++ codes, `poetry install` again to reflect the changes.
+If you changed C++ codes, run `poetry run pip install -e --force-reinstall` to reflect the changes before executing the tests.